Arjun Narasingha KC: Minister of Urban Development (2016–2017)

 In addition, on 26 April 2017, KC gave the final nod to begin the construction of the outer ring road in Kathmandu to make urbanization more systematic.
 The proposed 71.93 km road was shelved for over 13 years due to political infighting and corruption.
 The first phase of the construction of the outer ring road will commence along 6.6 km Chobhar-Gamcha-Satungal stretch from the forthcoming fiscal and cover approximately 8,000 ropanis of land area belonging to over 14,000 landowners.
 Of the total length of the ring road, Kathmandu, Lalitpur and Bhaktapur will have a coverage of 35.08 km, 15.80 km and 21.05 km respectively.

-Moreover, KC also authored the foreword to Nepal’s National Report to the UN’s Habitat III Conference in Quito on 18 October 2016, outlining priorities for sustainable and systematic urbanization.
-In his address, he reaffirmed Nepal’s commitment to fostering inclusive and sustainable cities.
-KC emphasized the importance of building disaster-resilient infrastructure in response to the 2015 Nepal earthquakes, advocating for the “build-back-better” principle as a core principle of Nepal’s reconstruction strategy.
+Moreover, KC also authored the foreword to Nepal's National Report to the UN's Habitat III Conference in Quito on 18 October 2016, outlining priorities for sustainable and systematic urbanization.
+In his address, he reaffirmed Nepal's commitment to fostering inclusive and sustainable cities.
+KC emphasized the importance of building disaster-resilient infrastructure in response to the 2015 Nepal earthquakes, advocating for the "build-back-better" principle as a core principle of Nepal's reconstruction strategy.

-Political Activities (2017 - 2022)
+Political activities (2017–2022)

 He lost in the 2017 elections to CPN-UML and CPN (Maoist Centre) common candidate Narayan Khatiwada.

-In November 2020, when the government moved to remove the phrase "Federal Democratic Republic" from Nepal’s official name, KC criticized the effort.
-He described it as “an unfortunate and bad omen,” noting that it was in violation of Article 4 of the 2015 Constitution.
+In November 2020, when the government moved to remove the phrase "Federal Democratic Republic" from Nepal's official name, KC criticized the effort.
+He described it as "an unfortunate and bad omen," noting that it was in violation of Article 4 of the 2015 Constitution.

 In the 14th General Convention, KC played a leading role forming the Koirala-KC-Thapa camp in preparation for the party elections.
 KC was once again elected to the Central Working Committee with 2,650 votes, during the 14th General Convention.
 On 28 January 2022, KC was nominated to the Central Executive Committee, consisting of the top leadership of the Congress Party, by party president Sher Bahadur Deuba.

 On 17 February 2022, KC released a book Brief History of the Nepali Congress' at the official residence of the Prime Minister in Baluwatar.
 PM Deuba launched the book and expressed the view that all the citizens should read the book written by KC, saying the book would be a guideline to anyone who wanted to know about the party's history.

-Activities since 2022
+House of Representatives (2022–2025)

 At the 2022 general election, KC won Nuwakot 2 as the candidate of Nepali Congress, securing 28,107 votes to defeat Rastriya Swatantra Party candidate Suman Bikram Pandey by a margin of over 11,000 votes.